Diósi–Penrose model

 The Diósi–Penrose model was introduced as a possible solution to the measurement problem, where the wave function collapse is related to gravity.
 The model was first suggested by Lajos Diósi when studying how possible gravitational fluctuations may affect the dynamics of quantum systems.
 Later, following a different line of reasoning, Roger Penrose arrived at an estimation for the collapse time of a superposition due to gravitational effects, which is the same (within an unimportant numerical factor) as that found by Diósi, hence the name Diósi–Penrose model.
 However, it should be pointed out that while Diósi gave a precise dynamical equation for the collapse, Penrose took a more conservative approach, estimating only the collapse time of a superposition.

-The Diósi model
+Diósi model

 In the Diósi model, the wave-function collapse is induced by the interaction of the system with a classical noise field, where the spatial correlation function of this noise is related to the Newtonian potential.
 The evolution of the state vector $|\psi_{t}\rangle$ deviates from the Schrödinger equation and has the typical structure of the collapse models equations: